Delicious and healthy baked chicken meatballs are made without breadcrumbs. The sweet-spicy sauce is optional, and wonderful.

 Chicken meatballs without breadcrumbs

-I make these healthy chicken meatballs without breadcrumbs.
+I make these healthy meatballs without breadcrumbs.
 The egg and coconut flour hold them together just fine.
 And no, you can’t taste the coconut.
 But it’s very good at absorbing some of the cooking juices and keeping them inside the meatballs.

 I actually never add breadcrumbs to meatballs or to meatloaf.
 I find that they’re unnecessary.
 In some recipes, such as this keto meatloaf, I use Parmesan cheese or almond flour (or both).
 In other recipes, such as these pork meatballs, I simply don’t use any fillers.